thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 The idea is that, while our hill climber does not know how to enumerate the neighborhood, the unary operator does, since it defines the neighborhood.
 The resulting code is given in [@lst:HillClimber2].

+We find that this algorithm can quite its main loop early:
+If the complete enumeration of the neighborhood of the current best solution $\bestSoFar{\sespel}$ yields no improvement, we can stop.
+It makes no sense to enumerate the same neighborhood of the same solution again.
+What would make sense here would be to *restart* the search at a different, random point in the search space.

 ### Hill Climbing Algorithm based on Neighborhood Enumeration with Restarts {#sec:hc2WithRestarts}

-There is one important aspect that we have entirely disregarded when creating our new hill climbing algorithm and implementing it in [@sec:hillClimbing2Algo]:
-If the neighborhood enumeration completes, then continuing this algorithm makes no sense at all, as it will keep enumerating the same neighborhood again and again.
-Instead, the very idea of using an enumerate-able neighborhood was to be able to do restarts more efficiently compared to our original hill climber.
+The very idea of using an enumerate-able neighborhood was to be able to do restarts more efficiently compared to our original hill climber.
-As planned out, we are now free from the need to "guess" when we have to restart.
+As planned, we are now freed from the need to "guess" when we have to restart.
 Instead, we should restart exactly when we have finished enumerating the neighborhood of the current best solution without discovering an improvement.

 #### The Algorithm